Got questions about joining Being Tea Teacher Training?

 This program is offered once a year and runs September through April.
 The schedule for how your cohort will meet is based on the needs of the incoming group.
 I collect this information during the new student enrollment process.
 You will not be scheduled in a group that meets outside of your stated availability.

-Please note that I am located in Chicago (time zone converter), and the hours I teach fall between 9am and 7pm.
+Please note that I am located in Chicago (time zone converter), and the hours I teach are between 10am and 6pm.
 The most commonly requested time for training tends to be Saturday mornings and Sunday afternoons.

 ABOUT WHAT YOU’LL LEARN: